Table of contents: Engine Oil and Oil Filter -… ↓ Condensate - Drain. Cars with diesel… ↓

 5. Place a container under the oil filter to collect the oil.

-Attention!
+Warning!
 Be careful.
 The oil is hot!

 7. Lubricate the O-ring of the new oil filter with a thin layer of grease.

-8. Screw in the filter by hand.
+8. Screw the filter in by hand.

 10. Fill with new engine oil.

-Condensate drain.
-Vehicles with diesel engines
+Condensate - Drain.
+Cars with diesel engines

 19. Screw in the vent and drain plugs.